cstrelioff/chrisstrelioffws-sandbox/2016/07/13/es2015_using_node_babel_and_webpack.rst

    particular, the first part is a very nice reference for the topics covered here.

-**I will be re-tooling the examples from both of the above authors**.
-So, credit to both authors for original source material as well as motivation!!!
+So, credit to both authors, Mark Brown and Stuart Memo, for the original source material as well as motivation!!!

 node and npm
 ------------